zcodes/base16-vim/README.md

 ## generate themes

-The vim color schemes is gnerate by `builder.php`, the regenerate theme, you need `php` and `composer`.
+The vim color schemes is gnerate by `builder.php`, to regenerate them, you need `php` and `composer`.

 ```sh
 composer install